garrett361/dragon-intro/README.md

 # Introduction to Dragon
 Wondering where to start with [Dragon](http://dragonhpc.org/)?
 This page is for you.
-We'll walk through the key patterns and abstractions and have you quickly programming at scale.
+We'll walk through the select patterns and abstractions and have you quickly programming at scale.

 ![Pitch](dragon_pitch.png)